 Finally, I asked that same eye doctor about LASIK and he told me that, regrettably, I was not a candidate.
 I was so disappointed.
 I didn’t seek a second opinion at that point, I just took the advice of this stranger in an eye store.

 I continued with my glasses.
 I never considered that this person might be wrong or that technology would advance and if indeed I was not a candidate, that things could change.
 I never thought would end up being a candidate for LASIK at age 48!

 I couldn’t believe that there was a chance that I wouldn’t have to depend on glasses the rest of my life.
 But when I visited Barnet Dulaney Perkins Eye Center, they told me I was a candidate for LASIK eye surgery.
 I questioned it at first.

 I asked a lot of questions.
+I needed to know all the risks and benefits to having Lasik eye surgery.
 All their answers made sense.
 All-of-a-sudden my world was falling apart; in a good way.
 If I wanted to, I was going to be free of my glasses after more than 39 years!